anuraghazra/anuraghazra.github.io/content/case-studies/001-verly-range-slider.md

 DOMSlider.addEventListener('input', setRopePosition);
 ```

-okay this works!
+Okay, this works!
-but i noticed something weird behavior with this.
+But I noticed something weird behavior with this.

-the problem was for some reason (probably floating point precision) the slider's position was offseting a bit while moving towards the edge, so i had to think some ways to prevent this. then i ended up with this solution (yeah crazy but works)
+The problem was, for some reason (probably floating point precision) the slider's position was offsetting a bit while moving towards the edge, so I had to think some ways to prevent this. then I ended up with this solution (yeah crazy but works)

 ```js {4-8}
 function setRopePosition() {